-Survive the Vatican
+Survive the Vatican Museum

 I’m not going to wax lyrical about the Vatican.
 Sure, the museum exhibits are some of the world’s best and the end point of the Sistine Chapel, stunningly beautiful.
 But that’s all this is – a giant museum, heaving with tourists, ALL the time.
 Not my cup of tea, especially when I wanted to see just a small glimpse of ‘The World’s Smallest City.’
-If you love museums however, this will be your paradise.
+If you love museums, however, this will be your paradise.

-Eat Gelato and Drink Coffee
+Find the Best Gelato in Rome and Drink Italian Coffee

 I don’t have any favourite places in Rome in particular – I just enjoyed sampling random gelato shops and coffee houses as and when I found them and needed a fix.
 But if you need a good start you can browse the best Italian coffee shops in Rome here and the best gelato, whether that be traditional or artisanal (complete with a helpful map).

 I did random taste tests across Italy too and was rarely disappointed.
 Be warned, ice cream and coffee at home will NEVER taste the same again when you get home.
 Nor will wine or pasta.